Meet the Team

 After her graduation from veterinary school in 2009 Dr. Key took her on as an associate veterinarian.
 In 2014 Dr. Shockey was blessed to have the opportunity to purchase Key Animal Clinic.
 She feels honored to have the opportunity to carry on the legacy Dr. Key started.

 Patient and client care are Dr. Shockey’s passion.
 She enjoys challenging medical cases, and strives to provide the best quality medicine for her patients.
-When she isn’t at work you may find her chasing after her two young children, 5 dogs, 3 cats, 2 guinea pigs, and husband.
+When she isn’t at work you may find her chasing after her two young children, five dogs, three cats, two guinea pigs, and husband.
 They all enjoy camping, four wheeling, baseball, gymnastics and much more as a family.

 John C. Key, DVM (Retired)